 E. The Secretary shall prepare a printed ballot, which shall contain: (1) The name of each person endorsed and the method of endorsement; and (2) Sufficient space for the entry of other candidates by the member voting.

-F. Not later than May 1st, the Secretary shall cause a ballot to be mailed to each member entitled to vote.
-The ballot shall indicate that it must be returned to the Secretary first class or air mail postage prepaid, by a date specified, which shall be not less than twenty (20) days subsequent to the date of mailing of the ballots.
-The ballot will be unsigned and transmitted in an unaddressed and sealed envelope marked 'Ballot' and be contained in a regular envelope addressed to ASDA Headquarters.
-The unaddressed ballot envelope will remain sealed until opened by the Inspectors of Election.
+F. Not later than May 1st, the Secretary shall cause a ballot to be mailed or electronically sent to each member entitled to vote.
+The ballot shall indicate that it must be returned to the Secretary by first class or air mail postage prepaid, by a date specified, which shall be not less than twenty (20) days subsequent to the date of mailing of the ballots.
+The ballot will be unsigned and transmitted in an unaddressed and sealed envelope marked 'Ballot' and be contained in a regular envelope addressed to the Secretary or person designated by the Secretary to accept ballots on his behalf.
+The unaddressed ballot envelope will remain sealed until opened to be counted.

 Section 2.
 Vacancies.
 Vacancies in any office or directorship, shall be filled by appointment made by a majority of the remaining members of the Board.
 Each person so appointed shall remain in that position until his successor has been elected by the Members and shall qualify.